violentcat/violentcat.github.io/_posts/2020-06-17-portal-render.md

 For every wall in the sub-sector we check every vertex (in every other sub-sector of the level) to see if it lies on the wall.
 If we find a vertex that does lie on the wall, give or take some tolerance, then we add that vertex to the current sub-sector.
 Repeat that for all vertexes on all sub-sector walls.

-The result should be portal walls that always have a 1-1 mapping between 2 sub-sectors.
+The result should be portal walls that always have a 1-1 mapping between 2 connected sub-sectors.
+See the additional vertexes that have been created.

 ![unique portal](https://raw.githubusercontent.com/violentcat/violentcat.github.io/master/static/img/_posts/uniqueportal.png)

 <br>
+#### Summary

 And that's about it.
 All the information is there to allow navigation around the map and the renderer always know which sector (or sub-sector in Doom terminology) the player is in.
 Also, once segments have been associated with sector walls there is enough information to display the level from the point of view of the player.
 A Doom level rendered with a Portal Rendering system.

 ![level display](https://raw.githubusercontent.com/violentcat/violentcat.github.io/master/static/img/_posts/doome1m1.png)